antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-Let's take a glance of how the Vite DevTools Plugin would looks like.
+Let's take a glance at how the Vite DevTools Plugin would look.

-===

-I would picture Vite DevTools as the shared infrastructure for building DevTools.
+So in general, a Vite DevTools plugin would be [click] a superset of Vite Plugin, meaning you don't need to do anything special, but only [click] by adding a `devtools` hook to your plugin, it would work.
+The code on the right is a pseudo-code snippet of how you would do that.
+And it actually already works, but the reason I called it pseudo is because nothing is set in stone yet and we are still expoloring the interface and it might change a lot.

-[click] To make the communication easier, we provide the built-in RPC layer for plugin authors to extend and communicate between server and clients easier like function call in all the different environments.
+[click] Vite DevTools will provide the built-in RPC, remote-procedure call, layer for plugin authors to extend and communicate between the server and clients more easily.

 [click] We also wanted to make it possible for users to decide the ways to consume the devtools.
-Either with a embedded floating panel like Nuxt DevTools, or via browser extension to be presented in the browser DevTools, or a standalone webpage, or a deployable SPA as a snapshot of your current data, etc. Vite DevTools will provide the abstraction layer for supporting these scenarios isomorphically.
+In Vite DevTools, we will support an embedded floating panel, similar to Nuxt DevTools, or via a browser extension to be presented in the browser DevTools, or a standalone webpage, or a deployable SPA as a snapshot of your current data, etc. Vite DevTools will provide the abstraction layer for supporting these scenarios isomorphically.

-[click] We will provide unified entry points and routing system. ??
 -->

 ---